Our Air Carrier Access Act (ACAA) rulemaking resources include the following:

 This comment is also posted on the regulations.gov site:

-DOT may be coming out with a service animal NPRM in the relatively near future.
+DOT may be coming out with a service animal NPRM in the future; we regularly check in with our contacts.
 At that point, we’ll be evaluating and responding to what DOT produces.
+We are not sure when that will be, since the current administration is making regulatory updates very difficult.

-DOT’s contractor, Econometrica, contacted us on December 7th ask us for information about the burdens related to the current regulations’ medical documentation provision.
+DOT’s contractor, Econometrica, contacted us on December 7th, 2016 asking us for information about the burdens related to the current regulations’ medical documentation provision.
 Our stellar community rallied to fill out a survey on a tight deadline so we could submit the following report to aid DOT in the update.

 This is also posted as a public comment in the Reg Neg docket: